esixtosr/3D-Printed-TRUENAS/README.md

 *Final assembled NAS enclosure (Corgi for scale).*

 ## 1. Overview & Inspiration
 Off-the-shelf NAS boxes are fine if you just want a place to drop files, but I needed something that could actually pull its weight in my homelab.
 I was looking for a setup capable of handling my general network storage, streaming media through a Jellyfin server, spinning up a few VMs, and acting as a reliable sandbox for my cyber and networking side projects.

 This repository documents how I put together a custom 3D-printed Small Form Factor (SFF) PC running TrueNAS to hit all those marks without blowing my budget.
+It was an incredibly fun project, and I highly recommend doing a custom build like this yourself—well, *cough cough*, maybe once RAM prices drop.
+I managed to get my memory right before the current RAM crisis hit, so your mileage on the "budget-conscious" part might vary right now!

 **Project Inspiration & Credits:**
 *   **Hardware Haven:** Credit to the YouTube channel Hardware Haven.
-Their video, *"This 3D-Printed Home Server Is INCREDIBLE,"* was the main blueprint and motivation to actually pull the trigger on this build.
+Their video, [*This 3D-Printed Home Server Is INCREDIBLE*](https://youtu.be/i3G_LvowBkI?si=91bIQ_A8cXWfRrhW), was the main blueprint and motivation to actually pull the trigger on this build.
 *   **Enclosure Design:** The 3D files for the case are the [MASS - Stackable NAS ITX Enclosure](https://modcase.com.au/products/nas?srsltid=AfmBOoqVngkywpRymVcZIYHDWfh9uJF7jblUkSVucGPfCA4IZMH79yzK), which I grabbed from Modcase for $30.00 USD.

 ---